KeyBridge/lib-jose/docs/examples.md

 recipientPrivateKey = ... // recipient's PrivateKey (for decryption)
 senderPublicKey = ... // sender's PublicKey (for signature validation)

-JOSE.SignAndEncrypt.read(json, String.class, recipientPrivateKey, senderPublicKey);
+JoseFactory.SignAndEncrypt.read(json, String.class, recipientPrivateKey, senderPublicKey);
 ```

 Decrypted result: `sample text to sign and encrypt`

-Note that the digital signature or HMAC are validated automatically by the JOSE::read method.
+Note that the digital signature or HMAC are validated automatically by the JoseFactory::read method.

 ### Sign and encrypt using a shared key